RE/MAX Field: History

-The Prospects played the 2021 and 2022 seasons as a road team and plan to move to the Spruce Grove Metro Ballpark in 2024.
-The Edmonton Riverhawks of the West Coast League will be the main tenant at RE/MAX Field beginning with the 2022 season.
+After discussions with the WCBL ended, Baseball Edmonton instead established an expansion team in the West Coast League, the Edmonton Riverhawks.
+The team debuted at RE/MAX Field for the 2022 season, after missing 2020 and 2021 due to the COVID-19 pandemic.
+The Prospects, now without a stadium, played as a road team until moving into Myshak Metro Ballpark in 2025.

 Features

 RE/MAX Field uses natural grass in the outfield and FieldTurf in the infield; originally AstroTurf was used, before replaced in 2005 and again in 2021.
 Artificial turf was chosen for lower maintenance costs, because it allows for a better drainage system so the infield can return to a playable state quicker than a grass infield would, and to minimize damage to the infield when concerts are held at the stadium.

 The park has ground-level luxury suites with box and general seating built on top.
 The Home Plate VIP Lounge on the main concourse is located directly behind the plate, incorporating a bar and a restaurant with a view of the field from seats inside and outside.
 The lounge includes trophies and pictures of early Edmonton baseball teams.
 The capacity of the stadium is 9,200.

 The dimensions are 340 ft to left field, 378 ft to left centre, 420 ft to centre field, 395 ft to right centre and 320 ft to right field.

 The stadium concourse features pictures of historic moments in Trapper history, including Ron Kittle's 50-home-run season.
 There are also pictures from every Trapper championship and trophies.